 There are a number of factors that suggest the increasing elderly population will lead to an even greater need for low-income housing.
-First, the gap between elders' income and the cost of living in Boston is expected to continue to increase.
-Second, life expectancy is expected to continue to increase, with a larger cohort of the elderly age 60+ expected to drive a 2% annual elderly population growth.
-Third, a high proportion of the increasing elderly population will elect to remain in Boston and age in place.
+First, the gap between elders' income and the cost of living in Boston is expected to continue to grow larger.24 Second, life expectancy is expected to increase, with a larger cohort of the elderly age 60+ driving a 2% annual elderly population growth.
+Third, a high proportion of the increasing elderly population will likely elect to remain in Boston and age in place.
 Based on the above trends, approximately 90% of new housing demand among the elderly/non-elderly disabled is expected to come from the elderly between 2014 and 2024.
-BHA proposes devoting 330 additional units to the elderly to attempt to meet a fraction of the increased demand.
+BHA proposes devoting 300 additional units to the elderly to meet a small fraction of the increased demand.